 Phone: 905-525-9140 ext.
 21732

-Marla Beauchamp is a physical therapist and Assistant Professor in the School of Rehabilitation Science at McMaster University in Hamilton, Canada.
+Dr. Beauchamp is a Physical Therapist and Assistant Professor in the School of Rehabilitation Science at McMaster.
 She is also an Associate Member in the Department of Medicine.
-Marla completed her PhD in the area of pulmonary rehabilitation at the University of Toronto in 2012.
-She then moved to Boston where she completed postdoctoral training in geriatric rehabilitation and outcomes measurement at Harvard Medical School and Boston University.
+Marla completed her PhD in Rehabilitation Science at the University of Toronto (2012) and her postdoctoral training in outcomes measurement at Harvard Medical School in Boston.

-Dr. Beauchamp will be accepting graduate students in 2017.
+Dr. Beauchamp is accepting graduate students.
 Interested students should send a CV and research interests to firstname.lastname@example.org.

 Scientist, West Park Healthcare Centre, Toronto